komerza/astra/README.md

 ## Komerza Commerce Script

 This template loads the [Komerza Commerce Script](https://cdn.komerza.com/komerza.min.js) in the global layout and initializes it with a store ID.
+Update `lib/komerza.ts` with your store's identifier.
+For static exports, list each product slug in `lib/product-slugs.ts`.
 All product listing, cart, and checkout interactions are handled through `globalThis.komerza` methods.

 ---